TBA Public Service Awards

 Harris Gilbert Pro Bono Volunteer Award Honoree - Richard Gossett, Baker, Donelson, Bearman, Caldwell & Berkowitz (Chattanooga, Senior Counsel)

 Law Student Volunteer Award Honoree - Gerald Bradner, The Cecil C. Humphreys School of Law at the University of Memphis (2L)

-The award honorees will be profiled in the upcoming March/April issue of the Tennessee Bar Journal.
+The award honorees are profiled in the March/April issue of the Tennessee Bar Journal.